Room Change Process

 If you would like to pursue a room change, please refer to the process below.

-Step 1: Contact your Resident Assistant or the Resident Director in your building.
+Step 1: Contact your Resident Assistant or the Area Coordinator in your building.

 - Provide information about why you want to move